China: CHP notified of human case of avian influenza A (H7N4) in Mainland

 "Based on the seasonal pattern, the activity of avian influenza viruses is expected to be higher in winter.
 Travellers to the Mainland or other affected areas must avoid visiting wet markets, live poultry markets or farms.
 They should be alert to the presence of backyard poultry when visiting relatives and friends.
 They should also avoid purchasing live or freshly slaughtered poultry, and avoid touching poultry/birds or their droppings.
 They should strictly observe personal and hand hygiene when visiting any place with live poultry," the spokesman reminded.

-- OIE: Highly pathogenic avian influenza, Ghana 3 days ago
+- OIE: Highly pathogenic avian influenza, Malaysia 1 days ago